madaaaaaaaaa/Morpion/README.md

 ## Contributing
 This project is under MIT licence.
 Feel free to clone and do whatever you like with it.
-However ,no contribution to this repository will be accepted
+However, no contribution to this repository will be accepted

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)